ScripterSugar/wdfp-extractor/README.md

 #### Supported commands

-U can use command line interface for debugging or advanced usage. refer to the [Command documentation](COMMAND.md) for more details.
+U can use in-built commands for debugging or advanced usage. refer to the [Command documentation](COMMAND.md) for more details.

 ## Supported Assets
 - APK